NEW: A mourning march will be held Sunday in place of a planned opposition rally, Russian media reports

 “This is my country.
 The Russian people are in bit of trouble.
 Russian court doesn’t work.
 Russian education decline every year.
 I believe that Russia has a chance to be free.
 Has a chance.
 It’s difficult, but we must do it,” he said.

-Nemtsov was also a vocal critic of the 2014 Winter Olympics held in Sochi.
-He published a report in 2013 describing the Sochi games as one of the most "outrageous swindles" in recent Russian history.
-He claimed that up to 60% of the final cost -- or $30 billion -- had been embezzled.
+Nemtsov was also a vocal critic of the 2014 Winter Olympics held in Sochi, calling them one of the most “outrageous swindles” in recent Russian history.

 World chess champion-turned opposition activist Garry Kasparov tweeted extensively about Nemtsov’s death.